Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 In part 1, we talked about how to implement a general node that can be used as a link in a linked list.
 This part is going to be about the master node who controls the full list.
 * Part 1 - Intro and node implementation
 * Part 2 - Master node implementation
-* Part 3 - Example usecase
+* Part 3 - Example use case

 ## Master node
 The master node is simply said the "point of contact" when someone wants to access the linked list.
 It will be responsible for keeping track of the list length and makes it simple to iterate over the list.
 The most important part is that the master node is always available, even if the list is empty.